rickydomingos97/return/aulas/README.md

   </a>
 </p>

-## 🚀 Projeto
+## 🚀 Project

-Um Component Widget para feedback que pode ser utilizado em qualquer site.
+A Widget Component to use on any website for get feedbacks from users

-## 🔧 Tecnologias
+## 🔧 Tecnologies

 - Vite
 - TailWindCSS